Income and Inequality in Houston

 While the overall Houston region is rich in economic prosperity, persistent income inequalities signal many residents of color have not benefited

-Incomes in the Houston region have barely increased over the last decade, yet disparities across race/ethnicity have widened.
+Incomes in the Houston region have barely increased over the last decade, yet disparities across race/ethnicity have persisted.

 Why income and inequality matter to Houston